fzehracetin/optimization-techniques/README.md

 5. [Adam Optimization Algorithm](https://github.com/fzehracetin/optimization-techniques/blob/master/Adam.ipynb)

 ## Website
-I made a [simple website](https://github.com/fzehracetin/optimization-techniques/tree/master/Website%20with%20Flask) with Flask for using this algorithms much more simpler.
-These are screenshots for that site.
+I made a [simple website](https://github.com/fzehracetin/optimization-techniques/tree/master/Website%20with%20Flask) with Python-Flask for using this algorithms much more simpler.
+These are screenshots from the site.

 ![Screenshot from Site](Screenshots/index.png)